nicholas-mainardi/NAXiPP/Usage.md

 Right now, there are different interfaces to X.509ParSec, depending on which main file You compile.

- 1. RFC5280MainArgv.c : The certificate to be parsed is provided as the first command line argument to the executable, in PEM format with no newlines (see example pem certificates).
-For instance, assuming we want to parse the example certificate "KeycertSignNoBC_no_nl.pem" and the executable name is x509parser, the parser is invoked by:
+ 1. RFC5280MainPem.c : The certificate to be parsed is provided as the first command line argument to the executable, in PEM format with no newlines (see example pem certificates).
+For instance, assuming we want to parse the example certificate `KeycertSignNoBC_no_nl.pem` and the executable name is x509parser, the parser is invoked by:

 `./x509parser $(cat KeycertSignNoBC_no_nl.pem)`

- 1. RFC5280MainFile.c : The path of the file storing the certificate in DER format is the first command line argument to the executable.
+ 1. RFC5280MainDer.c : The path of the file storing the certificate in DER format is the first command line argument to the executable.
-For instance, assuming we want to parse the example certificate "hugeGenNames.der" and the executable name is x509parser, the parser is inovked by:
+For instance, assuming we want to parse the example certificate `hugeGenNames.der` and the executable name is x509parser, the parser is inovked by:

 `./x509parser hugeGenNames.der`